 Four members of Payette's communications team have departed during the pandemic period alone.
 A fifth person is leaving this week and another two have taken leaves of absence.
 It's just the latest wave of staff to quietly transfer out of the small office in response to mistreatment during Payette's mandate, multiple sources said.

 "This has gone from being one of the most collegial and enjoyable work environments for many of the staff to being a house of horrors," said one government source.
 "It's bullying and harassment at its worst."

 CBC News spoke to a dozen sources with direct knowledge of the office during Payette's mandate.
-They spoke on the condition of anonymity because they feared they could lose their jobs or their careers could suffer.
+They spoke on the condition they not be named because they feared they could lose their jobs or their careers could suffer.
 Many of the sources are still in the public service, while others are former Rideau Hall employees.

 The sources say Payette has yelled at, belittled and publicly humiliated employees.
 They accuse her of throwing tantrums in the office and, on one occasion, tossing an employee's work aside and calling it "shit."